Laser Hair Removal FAQs

 Laser hair removal is a hair removal procedure that has been practiced since 1997.
-It is a procedure which is performed by a specially-trained laser specialist or doctor, and is conducted by pointing a long pulse laser at a region of desired hair removal.
+It is a procedure which is performed by a specially-trained laser specialist or doctor and is conducted by pointing a long pulse laser at a region of desired hair removal.
 The ultimate result of laser hair removal is disabling hair follicles from producing hair, resulting in permanent hair removal.
 Since hair grows in cycles, to completely eliminate hair growth, 6-8 treatments (at intervals of 8-12 weeks) are needed to achieve the desired result.

 How Does Laser Hair Removal Work?

-The success of laser hair removal depends upon a number of variables, such as hair and skin pigmentation, as well as coarseness of hair.
-Lasers used for permanent hair removal emit wavelengths of light that are absorbed by the pigments in hair.
+The success of laser hair removal depends upon a number of variables, such as hair and skin pigmentation, as well as coarseness of the hair.
+Lasers used for permanent hair removal emit wavelengths of light that are absorbed by the pigments in the hair.
 If the hair is coarse, or if the surrounding skin is lighter than the pigment of the hair, the pigment in the hair will better absorb the heat from the laser, thereby destroying the hair follicle.
-In order to prevent burning of the surrounding skin during laser treatments, the laser produces a narrow bandwidth, which concentrates the laser on the hair.
+In order to prevent the burning of the surrounding skin during laser treatments, the laser produces a narrow bandwidth, which concentrates the laser on the hair.
 Although, when a laser beam is emitted, heat is transferred from the hair to the surrounding skin for several milliseconds after the pulse.
-Because of this, some lasers have cooling attachments to surround the skin, which help to absorb heat that is transmitted to the skin during a laser treatment.
+Because of this, some lasers have cooling attachments to surround the skin, which helps to absorb heat that is transmitted to the skin during a laser treatment.

 Is Laser Hair Removal for Men too?

-Why do I need multiply treatments?
+Why do I need multiple treatments?

 Hair growth in each hair follicle occurs in a cycle.
-There are three main phases of the hair growth cycle: anagen, catagen and telogen.
+There are three main phases of the hair growth cycle: anagen, catagen, and telogen.
 Every terminal hair on our bodies is in one of the three stages of hair growth.

 Catagen (club hair) is the period of controlled regression of the hair follicle.
-This phase is when the lower part of the hair stops growing, but does not shed, and the follicle is reabsorbed.
+This phase is when the lower part of the hair stops growing but does not shed, and the follicle is reabsorbed.

 Telogen (tired) is the last of the hair growth cycle.
 In this resting phase, the old hair falls out in preparation for the development of a new anagen hair.

 Normally this cycle of hair production will continue for the duration of the individual’s life.
-However, various factors can influence, promote and inhibit hair production.
+However, various factors can influence, promote, and inhibit hair production.
 Laser Hair Removal is only able to affect hairs that are in the anagen phase of growth.
 Thus multiple treatments are needed in order to disable each batch of hair as it enters the anagen phase of growth.
-Hair cycle length varies depending on body part.
+Hair cycle length varies depending on the body part.
 Face usually requires more frequent treatments (about 6 weeks apart) whereas legs and back need less frequent treatments (closer to 8 weeks apart).
 Spacing treatments no more than 12 weeks apart allows adequate time to target hair on most body areas.

 What are the Causes of Excessive Hair Growth and How Can They Affect My Treatments?